Gentian Manuka

 Gentian Manuka (born 2 August 1991 in Peshkopi) is an Albanian footballer.

 Club career

 Early career

-Manuka was born in Peshkopi but move to and grew up in the seaside city of Durrës, where he began his career with local youth side Shkëndija Durrës.
+Manuka was born in Peshkopi but moved to and grew up in the seaside city of Durrës, where he began his career with local youth side Shkëndija Durrës.
 He signed for Greek side Kavala FC in 2011 but due to problems at the club caused by the Koriopolis (match fixing scandal) Manuka was loaned out to newly promoted Albanian Superliga side KS Kamza for the entire 2011–12 season.